Deciding to get counseling, or choosing to attend a marriage or parenting seminar isn’t easy:

-Illustration: Think of the families you have known where the boys had little guidance or counsel from wise older males.
+Illustration: Think of the families you have known where the boys had little guidance from wise, older males.
 How did the boys turn out?
 How many of them are loving and caring for others rather than themselves?

 We should be cautious in making too much of a connection between man and animals, but there’s a lesson to be learned from The Delinquents of Pilanesberg.